 Become a Member

 Côte Saint-Luc Emergency Medical Services (EMS) is looking for new members to join its team of volunteer medics.
-Members must be bilingual, active, eager to get involved, ready to learn and enjoy taking on challenges and making a difference in the community.
+Members must be bilingual, active, eager to get involved, ready to learn, hold a valid Class 4A Driver License and enjoy taking on challenges and making a difference in the community.
 No previous first-aid training is required.

 EMS courses are offered throughout the year.
 Students complete in-class sessions and an on-the-road apprenticeship, where they respond to real calls and put into practice the skills they learned in class.
 Members are encouraged to perform at least one shift per week.